Jolankaa/unimath/README.md

-# unimath — Mathematical Environment Library in Python
+# ArfLab — Mathematical Environment Library in Python

-**unimath** is a Python library that provides an abstract mathematical environment designed to represent and manipulate sets, intervals, and number systems in a symbolic and intuitive way.
+**ArfLab** is a Python library that provides an abstract mathematical environment designed to represent and manipulate sets, intervals, and number systems in a symbolic and intuitive way.